thepinetree/yugabyte-db/docs/content/stable/yugabyte-cloud/create-clusters.md

     {{< /note >}}

 2. Click **Create Cluster**.
 The **Clusters** page appears with the provisioning of your new cluster in progress.
-When the **State** changes to `Ready`, your cluster is ready for your use.
+When the **State** changes to `Ready`, your cluster is ready for use.

 ![Free Tier cluster ready](/images/deploy/yugabyte-cloud/free-tier-cluster-ready.png)

 ## Next steps

-With your Free Tier cluster ready for use, you can click **Go to cluster** to begin exploring the information available in the Yugabyte Cloud Console.
+With your Free Tier cluster ready for use, click **Go to cluster** to begin exploring the information available in the Yugabyte Cloud Console.
 You can also [create databases](../create-databases/), [manage database access](../manage-access/), and [connect to your cluster with YugabyteDB CLIs and third party tools](../connect-to-clusters/).